- Professional Development

 Written by Perkins Library Director Kim Charlson, these step-by-step directions for creating 36 different drawings range from basic to highly intricate shapes and include various animals and pictures with holiday and transportation themes.

-A good foundation for understanding low vision in children.
-Topics include an understanding of vision, different categories of vision loss and how it may affect functioning.
+A good foundation for understanding low vision in children, including categories of vision loss & how they affect functioning.

 Uses a theme-based approach to create meaningful learning opportunities for students with multiple disabilities.